 Gateways have the authority and the secure network in place to “talk” to the financial networks to verify debit card and credit card processing payment information.

-Once the credit card transaction is verified, there is usually (but not always) a merchant account set up associated with the payment gateway to accept the payment from the customers’ credit card issuing bank.
+Once the credit card transaction is verified, there is usually (but not always) a merchant account set up associated with the payment gateway accepting payments from the customers’ credit card issuing bank.
 A merchant account is a virtual checking account (or virtual terminal), associated with your actual checking account, and is how you receive your money.

 Are you with me so far?
 Good.
 Now let’s discuss the best features to look for when shopping for a payment gateway.

-Before you immerse yourself with shiny marketing materials and sophisticated websites to find that perfect gateway for your business (spoiler alert: they will all say they are the best), take some time to answer these three questions to help define your priorities and create a “must-have” list.
+Before you immerse yourself with shiny marketing materials and sophisticated e-commerce sites to find that perfect gateway for your business (spoiler alert: they will all say they are the best), take some time to answer these three questions to help define your priorities and create a “must-have” list.

 In other words, do plugins and applications exist?
 If the answer is no, there are alternatives that won’t require a custom integration.
 Customizing a solution can be expensive and sometimes frustrating to implement and manage, so it’s better to find one that easily fits.